 On January 25, 2017, President Trump signed an executive order (the "Order") directing the United States Attorney General and the Secretary of Homeland Security to ensure that "sanctuary jurisdictions"-used therein to mean state and local jurisdictions that willfully refuse to comply with 8 U.S.C.
-Section 1373 by restricting government officials or entities from communicating immigration status to the Immigration and Naturalization Service-will not be eligible to receive federal grants except as deemed necessary for law enforcement purposes.
-Several jurisdictions, including the Seattle (located within the County) and the City of San Francisco, have filed lawsuits in federal court challenging the constitutionality of the Order.
+Section 1373 by restricting government officials or entities from communicating immigration status to the Immigration and Naturalization Service -will not be eligible to receive federal grants except as deemed necessary for law enforcement purposes.
+Several jurisdictions, including the City of Seattle (located within the County) and the City of San Francisco, have filed lawsuits in federal court challenging the constitutionality of the Order.
 On April 25, 2017, the court in the San Francisco litigation granted a nationwide preliminary injunction that enjoins enforcement of the Order.
-On July 20, 2017, the court denied the U.S. government's motions for reconsideration and for dismissal.
-On September 15, 2017, the United States District Court for the Northern District of Illinois issued a nationwide preliminary injunction blocking implementation of U.S. Department of Justice grant conditions (announced in July 2017) focused on certain sanctuary city practices.

-At this time, it is unclear how, whether, or when actions might be taken to reduce federal funding received by any state or local jurisdiction pursuant to the Order, and whether a particular jurisdiction such as the County would be considered a sanctuary jurisdiction for these purposes.
+At this time, it is unclear how, whether, or when actions might be taken to reduce federal funding received by any state or local jurisdiction pursuant to the Order.
 In the San Francisco litigation, the Department of Justice ("DOJ") indicated that the Order applies to only those funds that are administered by DOJ or the Department of Homeland Security ("DHS") and are conditioned upon compliance with Section 1373.
 Federal grants received by the County that are administered by DOJ or DHS comprise a small percentage of the County's total federal grants.
 See "Major Governmental Fund Sources-Intergovernmental Revenue" above.
-In general, the County expects that it would have the flexibility to respond to any direct reductions or eliminations of federal funding pursuant to the Order.
+In general, the County expects that it would have the flexibility to respond to any direct reductions or eliminations of federal funding pursuant to the order.
 If such reductions were to be implemented, any projects or programs previously supported by federal funding could, if necessary, be resized and/or deferred.
 Alternatively, funding from other sources could be redirected to those projects or programs.
 Although the County cannot predict at this time whether reductions in federal funding may occur or what form such reductions may take, the County expects that it would be able to redirect funding or reduce expenditures in a manner that would not affect the County's ability to pay debt service on the Bonds.